REAL ESTATE - Scam which generally takes very long time to expose

 Unless and until you sell it on wrong time you don't understand this scam.
 It's a popular opinion in society that real estate is one of the safest forms of wealth accumulation.

-Yes correct, if you or your father took decision on right time and no Black Swan event occurs.
+Yes correct, if you or your father or grandfather took decision on right time and no Black Swan event occurs.

 But it sure does help things along — if you do it right.
 Unfortunately, most people don’t.

 Let's explore if I can give you a different way to think about home ownership.

 Imagine you’re 25 years old.
 You’re done with school, finally working in whatever your field is.
 You aren’t making anywhere near the money you want to be making yet, but you’re on track.
 You have some savings and feel pretty stable.
 You’re thinking about buying house.

 So, you go to the bank and figure out how much house you can afford.
 They tell you they’re willing to write a mortgage based on a total payment (including taxes and insurance) up to 40% of your gross monthly income.